I kicked off July by falling in love.

 Discovering how affordable bus travel is in the UK: So, um, I’d never been on a bus when I first left to travel, so this month, I learned just how much I’d been missing out on.
 London to Bristol for £11, Bristol to Manchester for £12, Leeds to Newcastle for £6: this month was all about falling in love with National Express and their cheap, cheap fares.
 So much more affordable than taking the train!

 Getting to hang out with so many of my blogging buddies: I met up with Victoria and Steve in Bristol, Julia and Scott in Manchester, Beverley in Leeds, and Karen in Edinburgh.
-Not many bloggers pass through Lisbon, so it was great to catch up with so many friends who understand what I do for a living.
+It was great to catch up with so many friends after many months of not meeting up with a single blogger.

 Lowlights of the Month

 Dropping out of my Hadrian’s Wall walk: I felt an awful lot of shame and embarrassment over my failure to complete our walk, even though I know it was the right decision and I know I shouldn’t call it a failure and…

 But I really wanted to finish, you know?
 I’m disappointed my hiking boots stopped me from doing so.